 Helping your child to stay safe online can be difficult.
-This page explains how the school, family and child can work together to do this.
+This page explains how the school, family and child can work to do this.

 Exploring, making new friends, chatting to pals, sharing experiences, taking part in games, playing with your friends.